Lexcess/Chartect.IO/readme.md

 ##Description

-Ude can recognize the following charsets:
+Chartect.IO can recognize the following charsets:

 * UTF-8
 * UTF-16 (BE and LE)